eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 specified in \[OpenID4VP\].
 This means that these attributes SHALL be signed by the PID Provider, not by the Wallet Instance.

-At the discretion of the PID Provider, domestic attributes (see [section 2.2.2](#222-domestic-pid-namespaces-for-national-attributes)) MAY be released in either a VP Token or an ID Token.
+At the discretion of the PID Provider, domestic attributes (see [Section 2.2.2](#222-domestic-pid-namespaces-for-national-attributes)) MAY be released in either a VP Token or an ID Token.

 All attributes in Table 1 SHALL be made selectively disclosable.